 Don’t ignore affiliates.
 Create powerful resources.
 Hold contests.
 Build a relationship with your affiliates.
 Reward affiliates and give well-deserved shout outs.

 Joint Venture partnerships provide a powerful way to instantly make use of an established partner’s list to grow your own.
 But here’s the thing no one usually tells you — when it comes to landing influential JV partners, list size DOES matter.

 You probably shouldn’t even think of asking a top influencer for a partnership if your list consists of less than 5,000 subscribers.
 However, there are workarounds to this so you can get to that stage.

-Start by asking people one step ahead of you with a similar list to partner with you or provide your chosen expert with the EXACT gift or product she needs for her subscribers.
+Start by asking people one step ahead of you to partner with you.
+Or you could provide the EXACT gift to your chosen expert.

 One of the most effective ways to do this is through Giveaways.
 Sometimes your favorite influencer will actually ask for people who want to participate in a Giveaway, wanting you to donate a gift.
-This is your chance to jump in with your best (and most relevant) product.
-Check the terms of the Giveaway — whether or not the hostess wants to charge you a fee to participate and if she will let you ask people to sign up in order to get your gift.
+This is your chance to jump in with your best and most relevant product.

-If you have a strongly professional presence (a nicely-designed website, LeadPages landing pages, etc.) consider creating a Giveaway yourself.
+If you have a strong professional presence (a nicely-designed website, landing pages, etc.) consider creating a Giveaway yourself.
 Note that you will need to be highly organized and keep good records of who promised what, when it was delivered, contact information, special requests and so forth.

 Finding Your Perfect List Building Mix

-Our last step is all about finding your perfect list building mix of strategies.
+The last step is all about finding your ideal list building mix of strategies.
 You need to use more than one strategy and choose the right strategies at the right time for list growth.